fsfe/reuse-docs/tutorial/tutorial.md

-The `SPDX-License-Identifier` tag is followed by a [valid SPDX License Expression](https://spdx.org/specifications), typically just the SPDX license identifier of the license.
+The `SPDX-License-Identifier` tag is followed by a [valid SPDX License Expression](https://spdx.org/specifications), typically just the SPDX License Identifier of the license.

 <!-- FIXME: Fix links -->